project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/61-greg-shewmaker-there-are-hardly-any-nutrients-in-the-food-we-eat.md

 ---
-title: 61 Greg Shewmaker, there are hardly any nutrients in the food we eat
+title: 61 Greg Shewmaker There Are Hardly Any Nutrients In The Food We Eat
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-10-15)